 Coca‑Cola HBC Switzerland today

-- Coca‑Cola HBC Switzerland creates a value of around 1 billion Swiss Francs for the Swiss economy.
+- Coca‑Cola HBC Switzerland creates a value of around 988 million Swiss Francs for the Swiss economy.

 - More than 80 percent of all beverages sold are produced locally: in Dietlikon and Vals.

-- Coca‑Cola HBC Switzerland employs around 900 people and secures indirectly 9,200 jobs nationwide.
+- Coca‑Cola HBC Switzerland employs around 800 people and supports another 8.600 jobs along the value chain.